LucPellinger/data-engineering-challenge/README.md

 Most heavy lifting is done in the `src/` directory.
 To completely rerun the data processing pipeline, follow the steps below in your terminal from the `project root directory`:

-1. **Ingest the Data**: Run the ingestion script to setup the DB schema in PostgreSQL.
+0. **Download and Place the Data**:

+    Download the dataset from the provided link and place the files in the `src/assets/dataset/raw/transactions/` and `src/assets/dataset/raw/products/` directories respectively.

+1. **Activate the Virtual Environment**: Ensure your virtual environment is activated.

     ```bash
+    conda activate data-engineering-challenge
+    ```

+2. **Run the profiling and preprocessing**: Run the profiling and preprocessing via `profiling.ipynb` to prepare the data for ingestion.

+    ```bash
+    code notebooks/profiling.ipynb
+    ```

+    Then run all the cells inside the notebook.

+3. **Ingest the Data**: Run the ingestion script to setup the DB schema in PostgreSQL.

+    ```bash
     python -m src.etl.ingest.create_db
     ```

-2. **Load the Data**: Run the data loading script to process and load the data into the database.
+4. **Load the Data**: Run the data loading script to process and load the data into the database.
 Be aware that this step may take some time to complete (around 20-30 minutes minimum).
     ```bash
     python -m src.etl.ingest.data_loader
     ```

-3. **Query the Data**: You can use the provided scripts to query the data and perform various analyses.
+5. **Query the Data**: You can use the provided scripts to query the data and perform various analyses.

     List available predefined SQL queries:
     ```bash